shubham4672/PIG-Game/README.md

 3. Open the `index.html` file in your web browser to play the game.

+   OR

+Use the active live link of GitHub Pages

 ## How to Play

 1. Click the "Roll Dice" button to roll the dice.